CONTENTS

 long-time tenants with the Regina Housing Authority.

-for 30 years.
+has lived in her suite for 30 years.
 Rickey has lived in his for 12.
-They both recently received
+They both

-aged out of her apartment.
+because shes aged out of her apartment.

-I recognize the Minister of Social Services.
+Minister of Social Services.

-Terry Jenson: —
+Hon.
+Terry Jenson:

 Well thank you, Mr. Speaker.
-And when we’re talking about housing authorities
+And when were talking about housing authorities

 around this province, we have 240 housing authorities that are locally